ChunyiLi322/NL2FLINLLM/README.md

 ## Output

 ​	-> The generated prompts will be put in `./output/prompts`.
-You can input both the prompts and the natural language requirement texts into the large language model to obtain the final LTL formula.
+You can input both the prompts and the natural language requirement texts into the large language model to obtain the final logic formula.